Skip to content

 4.3 Link Aggregation (LACP)

 A single 1 Gbps uplink between a distribution switch and a core switch becomes a bottleneck when multiple cells generate traffic simultaneously.
 Upgrading to 10 Gbps requires new hardware on both ends.
-Link aggregation provides an alternative: combine multiple existing 1 Gbps links into a single logical 2 or 3 Gbps link without replacing any hardware.
+Link aggregation offers an alternative: combine multiple existing 1 Gbps links into a single logical 2 or 3 Gbps link without replacing any hardware.

 ModeBehavior

-PassiveResponds to LACP negotiation; does not initiate
+PassiveResponds to LACP negotiation.
+Does not initiate.

 Hirschmann HiOS: